SEA Contract Lifecycle AI 2026: Sirion, Ironclad, and Vendor Contract Automation for Singapore Banks and Conglomerates

 The hard opinion: any SEA enterprise managing more than 1,000 active vendor contracts and not running a contract lifecycle AI like Sirion, Ironclad, or DocuSign CLM in 2026 is leaving meaningful money on the table in unrecovered rebates and missed renewals.

-Ironclad: the US-built enterprise alternative
+## Ironclad: the enterprise alternative from the US

 **Ironclad** is the US-headquartered contract lifecycle management AI competing with Sirion at the SEA enterprise tier.
 Pricing is comparable, typically USD 5,000 to USD 70,000 per month for SEA enterprise deployments.